YandereChan2/Relocating-destructor-and-operator-reloc/Operator reloc and relocating destructor.md

 }
 ```

-The result of the code is:
+The otuput of the code is:

 ```unknown
 0 0 0 0 0 0 0 0 0 0